ChemShell

 Restrictions on use

-Version 21.0.3 is available for all CSF users to use without restriction.
+Version 25.0.3 and later are subject to GNU GPL v3 and are available to all CSF users to use without restriction.

 Whilst the software is free for academic usage there are limitations within the licence agreement which must be strictly adhered to by users.
 The licence covers use on the CSF only.